with Penn State's Smeal College of Business

 Sequence of Study

 Students may choose to conduct their study in either of the two sequence options shown below.
 Each "Year" refers to the traditional academic year beginning in late August and concluding in May.
-In addition, Penn State Law offers a limited number of courses during the summer term.
-Smeal does not offer any classes over the summer term.
-You will find more detailed information below regarding course sequencing for the J.D./M.B.A. joint degree.
+Penn State Law and Smeal do not offer classes over the summer term.
 In compliance with ABA Standards and Rules law students may not enroll for more than 17 credits per semester at Penn State.

 Year 1: J.D.
 Foundation Coursework